Who manages the museum?

 Can I visit the museum?

-Yes, visitors are most welcome to drop in and view the collection at any time (Mondays – Fridays only).
-If you would like to organise a guided tour please contact David McGuigan (icescotmuseum@virginmedia.com), Derek Chambers (icemuseum100@gmail.com) or John Andrew (icescotmuseum@gmail.com).
+Yes, visitors are most welcome to drop in and view the collection at any time between 07.00 and 18.00 (Mondays – Fridays only).
+If you would like to organise a guided tour please contact icescotlandmuseum@gmail.com.

-If you wish to visit by yourself, an electronic flipbook leaflet guide to the museum has been published.
+If you wish to visit by yourself, a downloadable PDF version is available here.
 It includes information on some key exhibits together with a suggested route for a visit.
-A downloadable PDF version is available here.

 Printed versions of the leaflets are available to pick up from a dispenser in the main museum area on the ground floor level at the east end of the William Arrol Building.